NonpareilGaming/Me/readme.md

 I thought "Yea, that makes sense in math!
 I invest in something, that gains interest, and then I gain interest on that new value!"

 Look, that's powerful.
 But that's not the most powerful force in the universe.
 In order for that to work, the two things you need are money and time.
 Fuck...
-I don't have money and I way too impatient to wait on time.
+I don't have money and I'm way too impatient to wait on time.

 So I figured, I'll look to see what else Einstein had to say.